tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 I pulled at the handle from the rear seat.
 The thing didn't notch.
 It was like a limp dick in my hands.
 I pulled it again, and all I felt was the spring action but still no click.

 "Child safety locks," he told me.
-Before he gushed with pleasure from his mouth.
-And before I could do anything, I hear the words "Oooh," ooze out of his mouth as a guy waiting for the bus appeared between our windshield.
+And before I could do anything, I hear the words "Oooh," oozing out of his mouth as a guy waiting for the bus appeared in our windshield.

 The Driver ran him over.